AdobeXD/plugin-samples/README.md

 ![diagram of coordinate spaces](images/coordSpaces.png)

 The top-left corner of a node is not always located at (0,0) in its own local coordinate space.
-Use `localBounds` to get the true top-left of a node.
+Use [`localBounds`](./reference/scenegraph.md#SceneNode+localBounds) to get the true top-left of a node.
 For example, the baseline of a [Point Text node](./reference/scenegraph.md#Text) is at Y=0 in its local coordinates, so its upper-left corner is at a negative Y value.
 Similarly, centered or right-aligned text will start at a negative X value in local coordinates.

-The top-left corner of a node is not always located at (0,0) in its own local coordinate space.
-Use [`localBounds`](./reference/scenegraph.md#SceneNode+localBounds) to get the true top-left of a node.
 Here are some examples of nodes where the local origin is not the node's visual top-left corner:

 ![examples of localBounds origin](images/localOrigin.png)